dvdweel/sulu-demo/README.md

 - Logo variable

-__Algemeen:__
+_Test Bundle:_

-- Everything is loaded in main.css including husky.
-The file main.css will be loaded in the index.
+- There is a test bundle included in this demo.
+More information about this bundle can be found here: http://blog.sulu.io/how-to-develop-a-bundle-in-the-sulu-admin-1